joergschultzelutter/robotframework-remoterunner-ssl/README.md

                         Robot Framework log level.
 Valid values = TRACE, DEBUG, INFO, WARN, NONE.
                         Default value = WARN --always-upgrade-packages
-                        If your Robot Framework suite depends on external pip packages, always upgrade these packages even if they are already installed --debug               Enables debug logging and will not delete the temporary directory after a robot run
+                        If your Robot Framework suite depends on external pip packages, always upgrade these packages on the XMLRPC server even if they are already installed.
+Similar to the client argument 'always-upgrade-server-packages' but forces the upgrade for each test (regardless of the client settings).
+  --debug               Enables debug logging and will not delete the temporary directory
+                        after a robot run
 ```